jan379/workshop-k8s/docs/documentation.md

 - see resource consumption from the managed kubernetes environment inside your public cloud project.
 - seamless integrate both worlds (network wise, storrage wise).

-Conclusion: Whatever payload you built in kubernetes, you can see it in our puublic cloud web interface.
-No magic at all, pure transparency :)
 =========================

 Steps to follow when logged in into https://imke.cloud